-6 Ironically and sadly, this is not the first time that mortgage foreclosure proceedings against the Defendant have resulted in a sheriff's sale of the 1.52 acre parcel separate from the one acre tract.
+6 Ironically and sadly, this is not the first time that mortgage foreclosure proceedings against the Defendant have resulted in a sheriff's sale of the 1.52 acre parcel alone.
 On November 2, 2001, Bank One, Plaintiff's predecessor in interest in the mortgage, filed a complaint in mortgage foreclosure against the Defendant.
 The mortgage foreclosed upon was the original unreformed April 13, 1999 mortgage given by the Defendant to Delta Funding Corporation.
 That mortgage, as previously noted, encumbered only the 1.52 acre tract.